ShimmyMySherbet/SherbetVaults/README.md

 This plugin comes with a powerful form of item restrictions.
 This system provides many different item selectors, weights, whitelisting, blacklisting, custom messages, ect.

 See <a href="https://github.com/ShimmyMySherbet/SherbetVaults/blob/master/ItemRestrictions.md">Item Restrictions</a> for more info and documentation.

+Note, workshop selectors/restrictors are currently broken.
+A work around is to manually restrict the item ID ranges for the workshop mod (e.g., 15100-15200).

 ## Download